sevenhong/awesome-mcp-servers/README.md

 - [kukapay/uniswap-trader-mcp](https://github.com/kukapay/uniswap-trader-mcp) 🐍 ☁️ -  An MCP server for AI agents to automate token swaps on Uniswap DEX across multiple blockchains.
 - [kukapay/token-minter-mcp](https://github.com/kukapay/token-minter-mcp) 🐍 ☁️ -  An MCP server providing tools for AI agents to mint ERC-20 tokens across multiple blockchains.
 - [kukapay/thegraph-mcp](https://github.com/kukapay/thegraph-mcp) 🐍 ☁️ -  An MCP server that powers AI agents with indexed blockchain data from The Graph.
+- [kukapay/jupiter-mcp](https://github.com/kukapay/jupiter-mcp) 🐍 ☁️ - An MCP server for executing token swaps on the Solana blockchain using Jupiter's new Ultra API.
+- [kukapay/crypto-indicators-mcp](https://github.com/kukapay/crypto-indicators-mcp) 🐍 ☁️ - An MCP server providing a range of cryptocurrency technical analysis indicators and strategie.

 ### 🎮 <a name="gaming"></a>Gaming